Welcome to my website!

 I'm a mathematics teacher, physics teacher and a former physics editor.
 I graduated from the Lebanese university in 2009 with a BS in physics and I'm currently working as a high school mathematics teacher and as a mathematics and physics tutor.
 As a lot of people, I tried (when I was an undergraduate) to solve the Riemann hypothesis, the Collatz conjecture, the Four color theorem, the n-body problem, Fermat's Last Theorem, etc.

-I'm interested in physics (theoretical and mathematical physics, especially self-energy and gravitation), mathematics (especially topology and analysis), computer science (web programming), neuroscience (understanding the most complex system in the universe), education (I am an advocate of the so-called differential education which I call finite differential education to differenciate it from the continuous differential education in which the level and content of what a student should learn is a continuous function of his brain capabilities).
+I'm interested in physics (theoretical and mathematical physics, especially self-energy and gravitation), mathematics (especially topology and analysis), computer science (web programming), neuroscience (understanding the most complex system in the universe) and education (I am an advocate of the so-called differential education which I call finite differential education to differenciate it from the continuous differential education in which the level and content of what a student should learn is a continuous function of his brain capabilities).

 I was born on a cold day of december 1987 in Lebanon.
 I attended elementary school at Collège de la Providence; I was a hard working student who wanted to get high grades in all the subjects even though I never prefered any subject over the others.
 Then I went to Mesrobian to complete my middle and high school.